Life Extension Magazine®

 Like osteocalcin, once activated, MGP binds to calcium and escorts it out of blood vessels.13

-The inactive form of MGP is generally regarded as biomarker of vitamin K deficiency and risk of vascular calcification.2 Mice that are missing the gene for MGP die prematurely due to massive amounts of calcification in arteries.19
+The inactive form of MGP is generally regarded as a biomarker of vitamin K deficiency and risk of vascular calcification.2 Mice that are missing the gene for MGP die prematurely due to massive amounts of calcification in arteries.19

 What You Need to Know